Sigma: Semantically Informative Pre-training for Skeleton-based Sign Language Understanding: Introduction

-Recently, SLU research has progressively shifted from fully supervised learning toward the development of effective pre-training paradigms, commonly referred to as sign language pre-training (\textbf{SLP}) \cite{zhou2023gloss, hu2023signbertplus, zhou2024scaling, Li2025sign, fu2025improving}.
-These methods present a promising direction by enabling models to learn transferable representations directly from SL data, thereby significantly reducing the reliance on manual annotations, such as gloss annotations, temporal boundaries or clip-level supervision.
+Recently, SLU research has progressively shifted from fully supervised learning toward the development of effective pre-training paradigms, commonly referred to as sign language pre-training (\textbf{SLPT}) \citep{zhou2023gloss, hu2023signbertplus, zhou2024scaling, Li2025sign, fu2025improving}.
+These methods present a promising direction by enabling models to learn transferable representations directly from sign language data, thereby significantly reducing the reliance on manual annotations, such as gloss annotations, temporal boundaries or clip-level supervision.
 By capturing structural and temporal regularities during the pre-training stage, models gain generalizable knowledge that accelerates convergence and enhances performance on a wide range of downstream SLU tasks.
-Consequently, SLP serves as a foundational step toward building unified and scalable SLU frameworks.
+Consequently, SLPT serves as a foundational step toward building unified and scalable SLU frameworks.
 Despite their potential, current SLP-based SLU methods continue to face significant limitations.

 First, the \textbf{lack of semantic grounding} in visual representations remains a major challenge in advancing SLU.
 While dense geometric features in skeletal data, such as hand trajectories, body movements, and facial expressions, provide important visual cues, they often carry limited linguistic meaning.
-Most existing skeleton-based SLU methods focus on capturing these low-level patterns from skeletal data, treating SL primarily as a visual signal and paying little attention to the underlying linguistic structure \cite{hu2021signbert, hu2023signbertplus, zhao2024masa, pu2024siformer}.
+Most existing skeleton-based SLU methods focus on capturing these low-level patterns from skeletal data, treating sign language primarily as a visual signal and paying little attention to the underlying linguistic structure \citep{hu2021signbert, hu2023signbertplus, zhao2024masa, pu2024siformer}.
 Although such models may capture low-level motion patterns, they struggle to model the relationship between these geometric features and their intended semantic roles.
 This disconnect weakens the ability of models to produce accurate and meaningful interpretations.
 Addressing this issue requires enriching visual features with semantic grounding, allowing the model to understand both the appearance and the purpose of each gesture.
 Doing so helps bridge the gap between visual representation and language understanding, making the model capable of supporting accurate recognition and fluent translation.